Sunday is Easter, when Jesus allegedly rose from the dead. (I’m Jewish, so I have my doubts.)

 Running for editor prepared me for every job interview, blind date and social confrontation I’ve ever walked into.
 I have actually been surprised at how calm I am when being interviewed for a new job.
 The tedious process of being grilled for an hour and having every editorial flaw you have committed shoved in your face makes the awkward handshaking with a potential employer out to be a nice day at the beach.

-One last point: If I’ve convinced you that running for editor is good for your future, let me now reassure it’s even better for your present.
+If I’ve convinced you that running for editor is good for your future, let me reassure it’s even better for your present.
 Because if you survive a rigorous editor selection, you’ll instantly command the staff’s respect.

 Let’s face it, being editor sucks when you suddenly oversee a bunch of your peers.
 It’s no problem exerting your authority over newbies who stroll into the newsroom after you’re elected editor.
 As far as they’re concerned, you’ve always been the editor.

-But what about the staffers who went drinking with you last weekend and saw you throw up on your car?
+But what about the staffers who went drinking with you last weekend and saw you throw up on (or worse, in) your car?
 Even the Army moves a new officer out of his unit, because it realizes you can’t lead people who remember you as just a soldier.

 No such luck at a student newspaper.
-You don’t get transferred from FAU to Medill.
+You don’t get transferred from FAU to Columbia.

 But if you endure a trial by fire like an editor selection – one that your peers maintain, “I don’t want to put myself through that” – you’ve earned their loyalty as a leader.